alishak19/basicchatbot.github.io/README.md

 # basicchatbot
-Follow a simple tutorial, customizing via knowledge of libraries and ML mechanics
+Followi a simple tutorial, customizing via knowledge of libraries and ML mechanics